mlhmz/creeper-explosion-avoidance/README.md

 options

 ## Installation
-Download the Plugin from the Releases Tab or Spigot and put it in the "plugins"-Folder of your Server Directory
+Download the Plugin from the Releases Tab and put it in the "plugins"-Folder of your Server Directory

 ## Compatibility
 I tested the plugin on 1.8.8 and on 1.19 and both worked, so all Versions between should work too.